Ironman Craps on Its Brand with Lake Stevens 70.3

 The town literally consists of this skeezy restaurant, a Subway, a crappy foodmart, a burger shack, and, inexplicably, a town museum (maybe they wanted to commemorate the day they scored a Subway franchise).
 To answer your next question, no, there are no hotels in Lake Stevens, so if you’re thinking of flying in to do this race then lucky you, you get to stay in Everett or a neighboring city.
 (And no, Seattle is not “twenty minutes away,” as I heard one race official tell someone over the phone; it’s more like 50 minutes.)

 Secondly, the “lake” part of Lake Stevens is filthy.
 It smells terrible and is full of garbage.
 When Jason swam in it the day before the race, he said the bottom of the lake was littered with beer cans and junk.
-Teresa said she spotted a chair during her swim.
+Teresa said she spotted an old rusted chair while swimming.
 Jason and his dad once saw a half-submerged mattress in the lake after they finished a bike ride, and I had the pleasure of experiencing an obese kid with a rat tail throwing firecrackers into the lake as I was standing in it for a post-workout ice bath.

 This is a form of child abuse, people!